 Days and Hours of Visitation: Arrival at the visitor parking lot prior to 8:30 a.m. is prohibited.
 Farmville Detention Center visiting hours are 9:00 a.m. to 9:00 p.m., seven days a week.
 Contact visitation privileges for detainees classified as Low and Medium-Low is scheduled on Monday, Tuesday, Thursday, and Saturday.
 Contact visitation privileges for detainees classified as High level is scheduled on Wednesday, Friday, and Sunday.
 Medium-High detainees retain contact visitation privileges 7 days a week due to ICE standards which allow them to co-mingle with all custody levels.
 Visitation outside of these times is available by appointment with 24 hours notice in advance and approval by the Director.
 The processing of visitors will begin at 8:45 a.m.
 No visitors will be processed after 8:15 p.m.
 Restricted Housing Unit detainee visiting hours are by appointment with 24 hours notice in advance and approval by the Director.

 Dress Code: Female Visitors Age 12 and Older: Shorts will cover customarily covered areas of the anatomy, including the buttocks and groin area, both when standing and sitting.
 Shorts may be no higher than mid-thigh.
 Short-shorts, jogging shorts, cut-offs, and other obviously inappropriate short garments are prohibited.
 Skirts and dresses will extend no higher than mid-thigh, seated.
 Slits in skirts and dresses will rise no higher than mid-thigh, seated.
+Leggings may only be worn as an Undergarment; worn underneath a skirt, dress, tunic top as long as the skirt, dress, or tunic top does not extend any higher than mid-thigh when seated.
 Sheer (see-through) clothing is prohibited.
 The top of clothing will be no lower than the underarm in the front and back.
 Bare midriffs and strapless tops, tube tops, and swimsuits are prohibited.
 Shoes will be worn at all times.
 Recognized gang “colors” and other gang displays are prohibited.
 Hats and head coverings are prohibited unless worn for medical or religious reasons; however, they must be removed for security inspection prior to entering.
-Also prohibited are: smart watches, electronic devices, spandex, leggings, leotards or skin-tight clothing, hoodies, bobby pins, safety pins, decorative pins, hair accessories, and or jewelry items that do not successfully clear the metal detector.
+Also prohibited are: smart watches, electronic devices, spandex, leggings as an outer garment, leotards or skin-tight clothing, hoodies, bobby pins, safety pins, decorative pins, hair accessories, and or jewelry items that do not successfully clear the metal detector.
 Pajamas and other sleepwear worn as outer garments, ripped or excessively worn or dirty clothing, articles of clothing that express obscenities, profanities or other morally questionable indecencies as determined by staff.
 Undergarments may not be exposed.
 The Shift Commander will determine if a visitors clothing is in violation of the dress code.
 Any perfume, cologne or body odor deemed excessive is also prohibited.

 Identification Requirements: All visitors, except for children under sixteen years, must display valid photo identification (i.e., valid driver’s license, valid state identification card, a valid/current passport or government issued identification card from country of origin) before being permitted into the facility.
 Visitors under the age of 16 and accompanied by a parent or legal guardian are exempt from this requirement.
 Person(s) not permitted to visit, may not remain in the facility or the facility parking lot.